A-N-M-Noor/LazyGo_WRO2025/src/README.md

 ```

 After detecting the towers, the robot needs to avoid them.
 The robot needs to move to the left of green objects.
 So what it does, it imagines a wall at the right of any green tower.
 That way, the robot is forced to pass the object from the left side.
 The opposite happens for red towers.

+#### Possible Improvement
+Currently, the main bottleneck of the robot is the LiDAR.
+Because it only has a scan rate of 10Hz, speeding up the robot can cause it to miss a lot of data.
+As the robot's position/odometry can be calculated pretty accurately, and we can also determine the objects' positions accurately as well, it is possible to cache the detected objects in the first lap.
+Then those cached object positions can be used to safely bump up the robot's speed byt updating those positions based on the robot's odometry.
+Because the odometry can be updated pretty fast, this can be a good method to speed up the robot.

 #### Parking